-- the fact that we currently have no drug products for sale and that our success is dependent on our product candidates receiving regulatory approval and being successfully commercialized; - the possibility that serious adverse or unacceptable side effects are identified during the development of our current or future product candidates, such that we would need to abandon or limit development of some of our product candidates; - our ability to successfully develop, partner, or commercialize any of our current or future product candidates including AJ201, IV tramadol, and BAER-101; - the substantial doubt raised about our ability to continue as a going concern, which may hinder our ability to obtain future financing; - the significant losses we have incurred since inception and our expectation that we will continue to incur losses for the foreseeable future; - our need for substantial additional funding, which may not be available to us on acceptable terms, or at all, which unavailability could force us to delay, reduce or eliminate our product development programs or commercialization efforts; - our reliance on third parties for several aspects of our operations; - our reliance on clinical data and results obtained by third parties that could ultimately prove to be inaccurate, unreliable, or unacceptable to regulatory authorities; - the possibility that we may not receive regulatory approval for any or all of our product candidates, or that such approval may be significantly delayed due to scientific or regulatory reasons; - the fact that even if one or more of our product candidates receives regulatory approval, they will remain subject to substantial regulatory scrutiny; - the effects of current and future laws and regulations relating to fraud and abuse, false claims, transparency, health information privacy and security, and other healthcare laws and regulations; - the effects of competition for our product candidates and the potential for new products to emerge that provide different or better therapeutic alternatives for our targeted indications; - the possibility that the government or third-party payors fail to provide adequate coverage and payment rates for our product candidates or any future products; - our ability to establish sales and marketing capabilities or to enter into agreements with third parties to market and sell our product candidates; - our exposure to potential product liability claims; - related to the protection of our intellectual property and our potential inability to maintain sufficient patent protection for our technology and products; - our ability to maintain compliance with the obligations under our intellectual property licenses and funding arrangements with third parties, without which licenses and arrangements we could lose rights that are important to our business; - the fact that Fortress Biotech, Inc. ("Fortress") controls a majority of the voting power of our outstanding capital stock and has rights to receive significant share grants annually; and - and the risks described under the section titled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023 (the "2023 Form 10-K").
+- the fact that we currently have no drug products for sale and that our success is dependent on our product candidates receiving regulatory approval and being successfully commercialized; - the possibility that serious adverse or unacceptable side effects are identified during the development of our current or future product candidates, such that we would need to abandon or limit development of some of our product candidates; - our ability to successfully develop, partner, or commercialize any of our current or future product candidates including IV tramadol and BAER-101; - the substantial doubt raised about our ability to continue as a going concern, which may hinder our ability to obtain future financing; - the significant losses we have incurred since inception and our expectation that we will continue to incur losses for the foreseeable future; - our need for substantial additional funding, which may not be available to us on acceptable terms, or at all, which unavailability could force us to delay, reduce or eliminate our product development programs or commercialization efforts; - our reliance on third parties for several aspects of our operations; - our reliance on clinical data and results obtained by third parties that could ultimately prove to be inaccurate, unreliable, or unacceptable to regulatory authorities: - the possibility that we may not receive regulatory approval for any or all of our product candidates, or that such approval may be significantly delayed due to scientific or regulatory reasons; - the fact that even if one or more of our product candidates receives regulatory approval, they will remain subject to substantial regulatory scrutiny; - the effects of current and future laws and regulations relating to fraud and abuse, false claims, transparency, health information privacy and security, and other healthcare laws and regulations; - the effects of competition for our product candidates and the potential for new products to emerge that provide different or better therapeutic alternatives for our targeted indications; - the possibility that the government or third-party payors fail to provide adequate coverage and payment rates for our product candidates or any future products; - our ability to establish sales and marketing capabilities or to enter into agreements with third parties to market and sell our product candidates; - our exposure to potential product liability claims; - related to the protection of our intellectual property and our potential inability to maintain sufficient patent protection for our technology and products; - our ability to maintain compliance with the obligations under our intellectual property licenses and funding arrangements with third parties, without which licenses and arrangements we could lose rights that are important to our business; - the fact that Fortress Biotech, Inc. ("Fortress") controls a majority of the voting power of our outstanding capital stock and has rights to receive significant share grants annually; - the fact that the OTC Pink Open Market is a thinly traded market lacking in liquidity, and subject to volatility; - our common stock may be considered a "penny stock" and, therefore, may be subject to certain rules that make it difficult for brokers, dealers, or investors to sell the shares; and - and the risks described under the section titled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2024 (the "2024 Form 10-K").